Thermometry Based on a Superconducting Qubit: Thermometer Limitations and Ways of Improvement

 \subsection{Temperature Range}

-The Al-based transmon thermometers studied in this work showed a relatively narrow working temperature range $60-220$\,mK.
-In this subsection we discuss possibilities of widening this regime.

-A higher residual temperature of the qubits $T_\mathrm{eff} = 65-85$\,mK compared to the base cryostat temperature $T_\mathrm{base} \approx 20$\,mK is most likely caused by both improper shielding of the sample stage and filtering of the measurement lines \cite{Simbierowicz_2024}, likely due to nonequlibrium quasiparticles \cite{Jin_2015} or TLSes \cite{Kulikov_2020, Lisenfeld_2019}.
-Recent works demonstrated the possibility of achieving effective qubit temperatures of $35-45$\,mK \cite{Jin_2015, Kulikov_2020, Scigliuzzo_2020, Somoroff_2023}.

-When considering the higher temperature limit of the presented method the following aspects should be taken into account: i) consideration of only the three lowest states is valid until the population of the next $d$-level is negligible, otherwise, at higher temperatures, the system (\ref{eq:xy}) should be supplemented with appropriate terms having $\varphi_d$ and $p_d$; ii) suppression of the qubit relaxation time $\tau_1$ due to growing quasiparticle density above 200\,mK; iii) sufficiently long coherence time for the qubit state preparation.
-In agreement with the model, quasiparticle suppression of $\tau_1$ leads to a significant influence on the population measurements, which in turn affects adversely on determining the effective temperature.
-This is a hard limit due to the exponential growth of the quasiparticle density with temperature.
+The Al-based transmon thermometers studied in this work showed a relatively narrow working temperature range $60-200$\,mK.
+In this subsection we discuss the limiting factors at higher temperatures.
+In this limit the following aspects should be taken into account: i) consideration of only the three lowest energy states is valid until the population of the next third excited $d$-level is negligible, otherwise, at higher temperatures, the system (\ref{eq:xy}) should be supplemented with appropriate terms having $\varphi_d$ and $p_d$; ii) suppression of the qubit relaxation time $\tau_1$; iii) sufficiently long coherence time for the qubit state preparation.
+We attribute the last two factors mainly to influence of equilibrium thermal quasiparticles appearing above 200\,mK.